locally-io/ios-engage-sdk/README.md

 ## Monitoring Geofences Campaigns

-You can monitor geofences campaigns on the same way you do with beacons.
+You can monitor Geofences Campaigns in the same way you do monitor Beacons.
 Just call Engage.startMonitoringGeofences.

 ```swift
 Engage.initialized = {
 	Engage.startMonitoringGeofences()